-The previous instruction on the United States' standard of proof regarding your verdict on the guilt of Defendant does not apply to your deliberation and verdict regarding forfeiture.
-In deliberating and deciding your verdict regarding forfeiture, you are instructed that the United States need only prove by a preponderance of the evidence that the property listed in the asset forfeiture allegation of the Indictment is subject to forfeiture as constituting "any property, real or personal, used or intended to be used to commit or to promote the commission of" possession of child pornography.
+The previous instruction on the United States' standard of proof regarding your verdict on the guilt of the defendant does not apply to your deliberation and verdict regarding forfeiture.
+In deliberating and deciding your verdict regarding forfeiture, you are instructed that the United States need only prove by a preponderance of the evidence that the property listed in the asset forfeiture allegation of the Superseding Indictment is subject to forfeiture as constituting "any property, real or personal, used or intended to be used to commit or to promote the commission of" [list the crime(s) for which convicted].

-You are instructed that, in order for the United States to establish by a preponderance of the evidence that the property is subject to forfeiture pursuant to 18 U.S.C. § 2253 it must prove that it is more likely than not that the property was used or intended to be used to commit or to promote the possession of child pornography offense for which Defendant was found guilty.
+You are instructed that in order for the United States to establish by a preponderance of the evidence that the property is subject to forfeiture pursuant to 18 U.S.C. § 2253, it must prove that it is more likely than not that the property was used or intended to be used to commit or to promote the [list the crime(s) for which convicted] for which the defendant was found guilty.